 - confiscation proceedings;

 various regulatory matters (trading standards, health and safety, or involving financial regulation);

 rape and other serious sexual offences.

 He is well known for taking on cases where there has been a potential miscarriage of justice and has a busy appellate practice both in the Court of Appeal and by way of applications to the Criminal Cases Review Commission.
 He represents previous victims of miscarriages of justice in claiming compensation from the Home Office.

-Steven was rated as a star individual in the Chambers and Partners directory for 2011 in which it is said that he has "excellent technical experience and ability, allowing him to identify issues at an early stage".
+Steven has been rated as a star individual in the Chambers and Partners directory since 2011 and has been described as having "excellent technical experience and ability, allowing him to identify issues at an early stage".
 In the 2010 edition he was praised for his thorough preparation of cases and described as "a true class act" and "a lawyer's lawyer".
 He was rated as a star performer again in 2012 where he was described as "a superb solicitor whose judgement can be trusted implicitly" and it is said that "he has incredible procedural knowledge and he prepares and supports fabulously."
 He remains in that position in the Chambers and Partners rankings.

 The 2012 edition of the Legal 500 again ranks him as a leading individual and he is referred to as "extremely experienced and knowledgeable" In the 2011 edition he was said to be a "superb appellate lawyer", being "very comfortable with difficult forensic issues" and "an able and committed lawyer".
 He remains ranked as a leading individual in the Legal 500 for 2015.

 In recent years Steven has defended in:-